More Ghosts, Haints, Haunts and Things that Go Bump in the Night

 I am an author, lecturer, and consultant with six books currently in print.
-My areas of expertise are diverse and my interests span a wide variety of subjects, including Archaeology, History, Folklore, paranormal phenomena and forteana , as well as anthropology, working in different literary genres, plus things that go bump in the night.
+My my interests span a wide variety of subjects, including Archaeology, History, Politics, Folklore, paranormal phenomena and forteana , as well as anthropology.
+I work in different literary genres, including investigating things that go bump in the night.

 I currently have six books in print: Strange Tales of the Dark and Bloody Ground, Ghosts and Haunts of the Civil War, Dixie Spirits, Ghosts and Haunts of Tennessee, and The Paranormal Presidency of Abraham Lincoln, a factual history of some more esoteric--and hitherto overlooked--aspects the sixteenth President.
 My most recent effort is Ambrose Bierce and the Period of Honorable Strife, published in hardcover by the University of Tennessee Press and chronicling the wartime experiences of young Ambrose Bierce, noted American author.
 Bierce has been called many things by many people, but hero and patriot and idealist, should be added to the list after reading this book.